 Remember That Baking Scones Ahead of Time Makes Things Easier

 Finally, you should remember that making scones ahead of time can make your life a lot easier.
-Generally, you want to have scones when you’re having people over for lunch or when you’re getting together to drink coffee with friends.
+Generally, you want to have them when you’re having people over for lunch or when you’re getting together to drink coffee with friends.

 Instead, you can prepare the dough ahead of time so that you can bake the scones just a bit before your friends arrive.
 Scones are best when they’re served hot and fresh, but you can prepare so that everything will be ready for you.

 Make your dough and shape it however you want to.
-Then store the dough in the refrigerator overnight so that it’ll be ready to be baked when the time is right.
+Then, store the dough in the refrigerator overnight so that it’ll be ready to be baked when the time is right.

 This means that all you’ll have to worry about is putting the dough into the oven at the proper temperature.
 It takes the pressure off and it allows you to have a great brunch with some of your closest friends.